 Jennifer’s Story: A Group Rhythm of Solidarity

-The project came together through a collaboration with Rita Zawaideh, founder of a Seattle-based humanitarian aid organization called Salaam Cultural Museum (SCM).
-SCM is engaged in humanitarian and educational activities.
-Its mission is to provide humanitarian aid to people affected by conflict and natural disaster within the Middle East and North Africa (MENA) region, and to bring cultures and people together to build bridges of understanding.
+The project came together through a collaboration with Rita Zawaideh, founder of a Seattle-based humanitarian aid organization called SCM Medical Missions.
+This nonprofit is focused on the specific task of bringing relief and aid to people affected by conflict and natural disaster within the Middle East and North Africa (MENA) region, and to bring people and cultures together to build bridges of understanding.

 In the end, these 50 children teamed up to create 100 hygiene kits.
 But they did more than just meet basic human needs.
 They also embodied their service with creativity and art to add a personal touch and send a message of hope to the refugee children.
 The craft room came alive in a whirlwind of excitement as kids used colorful markers, construction paper and glue sticks to paste paper hearts onto paper cut out hands symbolizing love and justice.